icherniavskyi/project-1/README.md

   1. Significant disparity in performance among the companies.
 For instance, CSGP and EQIX, have shown growth with 38.37% and 18.43% annual performance.
 On the other end of     the spectrum, SPG shows decline in -39.82% annual performance.
   2. Few companies managed to record positive growth.
 This  might suggest this companies have resilient business models and adaptability.
   3. The wide range of performance across companies, from significant gains to steep losses, suggests high volatility within the real estate sector in 2020.
+  4. Identifying top ten performing stocks and bottom ten performing stocks in Healthcare and technology for the year 2020.
+  5. A slight correlation between unemployment and ROR

 # Getting Started